-UETDRRF004 - Perform rescue from a live LV panel
+UETDRMP018 - Perform rescue from a live Low Voltage Panel

 HLTAID009 - Provide cardiopulmonary resuscitation

-Completing the course will provide an individual with the skills and knowledge to carry out and complete the LV panel rescue procedures and to perform cardiopulmonary resuscitation (CPR) on a casualty in a range of situations.
-It consists of real-life practical skills and knowledge to allow the participant to be assessed as competent in providing CPR in line with Australian Resuscitation Council (ARC) Guidelines as well as rescue procedures from a LV apparatus.
+Completing the course will provide an individual with the skills and knowledge to review site-specific hazards, follow isolation processes, and carry out the LV panel rescue procedure safely.
+It also equips participants with the ability to perform cardiopulmonary resuscitation (CPR) on a casualty in a range of situations.
+The program combines real-life practical skills and theoretical knowledge to allow the participant to be assessed as competent in providing CPR in line with Australian Resuscitation Council (ARC) guidelines as well as rescue procedures under network operator conditions.

 The following unit(s) will be awarded to successful participants in this course.
 The certificate will be issued by Allens Training Pty Ltd RTO 90909

-UETDRRF004 - Perform rescue from a live LV panel
+UETDRMP018 - Perform rescue from a live low voltage panel

 HLTAID009 - Provide cardiopulmonary resuscitation